ashleycampion/IrisDataSetProject/README.md

     <img src="./plots/boxPlots/petalLength.png" alt="Box Plot for Species vs. Petal Length" title="Box Plot for Species vs. Petal Length")>
 </div>

+However, these box plots only tells us what the histograms have already told us: that of the four variables in the dataset petal length is likely to be the best [discriminant](#discriminat) of the species of an iris flower.
+As Jay-Z once said: 'on to the next one'.

 ## Scatter Plots

-Finally, we can actually begin to touch the individual data points and get to grips with the grime of the iris flower.
+Finally, we can actually begin to touch the individual data points and get to grips with the grime of the irises.
 Scatter plots allow us to move on from looking at variables in isolation to looking at the relationships between them.
 While histograms and box plots can tell us if the species' variables have differing or similar ranges of values, they cannot tell us if there is any relationship between the variables - whether or not, for example, irises with long petals also tend to have wide petals.
 And with that we have our first scatter plot, and perhaps the most visually appealing plot of the iris dataset:

 <div align="center">
     <img src="./plots/scatterPlots/petalLengthPetalWidth.png" alt="Scatter Plot of Petal Length vs. Petal Width Grouped by Species" title="Scatter Plot of Petal Length vs. Petal Width Grouped by Species")>
 </div>

 Of course, while such a scatter plot is satisfying to look at, in a certain sense it is not very interesting.
 Clearly, for all three species, as petal length increases so too does petal width.
 It is the *clearly* here that makes the plot not all that interesting.
-Indeed, the species are even clearly distinguished in this plot, with only a small overlap in versicolors with long and wide petals and virginicas with short and thin petals.
+Indeed, the species are even clearly distinguished in this plot, with only a small overlap between versicolors with long and wide petals and virginicas with short and thin petals.
+What is interesting is that even though the histogram for petal lengths already showed us that petal length was able to determine if an iris was a setosa or not, it did not clearly suggest that it could also be used with reasonable accuracy to also determine whether an iris flower is a versicolor or virginica.
+This is because in the histogram the data is not represented directly; rather we are seeing the *bins*, and thus there appears to be much more overlap than their actually is.

-This is the plot that a data analyst should in many ways dread; it is so easy to  interpret that it does away with the need for the kind of sophisticated analysis that supposedly only data analysts can provide...
+Exactly because the above plot is so easy to read and provides us with interesting, it is the kind of plot that a data analyst should in many ways dread; it is so easy to  interpret that it does away with the need for the kind of sophisticated analysis that supposedly only data analysts can provide...

-We should look at a more ambiguous plot, then - enter sepal width versus petal width:
+We should look at a more ambiguous plot, then - enter sepal width versus petal width (you can hear Jay-Z's encouragemant I hope):
 <div align="center">
     <img src="./plots/scatterPlots/sepalWidthPetalWidth.png" alt="Scatter Plot of Sepal Width vs. Petal Width Grouped by Species" title="Scatter Plot of Sepal Width vs. Petal Width Grouped by Species")>
 </div>

 Okay, so there are clearly still some trends here.
-Versicolors and virginicas' sepal widths visibly tend to increase with their petal widths, but other than that?
+Versicolors' and virginicas' sepal widths visibly tend to increase with their petal widths, but other than that?
 There doesn't appear to be any relationship between setosa sepal and petal width, and the versicolors and virginicas appear to be indistinguishable in terms of their sepal widths.
 But this is just where our first interesting questions appears: will it be at all possible to distinguish the versicolors and the virginicas based on their sepal and petal lengths and widths?

-Apart from asking this question, are querying the plots with are eyes to hedge an answer, as well as finding such clena correlations as in the plot of petal length versus petal width, the scatter plots can't reveal much more to us.
-The next step would be to look at each of the possible scatter plots and see how distinguishable the species are in them as well as if the variables are correlated with each other.
+Apart from asking this question and querying the plots with are eyes to hedge an answer, and apart from finding such clean correlations as in the plot of petal length versus petal width, the scatter plots can't reveal much more to us.
+The next step then would be to look at each of the possible scatter plots and see how distinguishable the species are in them as well as if the variables are correlated with each other.
 Hence, the we arrive at the infamous pair plot / scatter matrix:

 <div align="center">
     <img src="./plots/scatterPlots/scatterMatrix.png" alt="Pair Plot Grouped by Species" title="Pair Plot Grouped by Species")>